-Please drop and/or pick up your children promptly to and from their classrooms and then either depart the campus or feel free to congregate near the Company of Angels to shop, partake in delicious baked goods and/or coffee and tea.
-Younger siblings of students are welcome to play in the gardens surrounding the Company of Angels with proper supervision but are not to be on campus at anytime during school hours.
-If you are waiting for a sibling that is in class until late dismissal, we ask that you use the play space near the Company of Angels, or may we suggest coordinating snacks and games at the adjacent Fairview Park.
-We encourage you, however, to make it a priority to return home when the school day is over.
+Please drop and/or pick up your children promptly to and from the school and then either depart the campus or feel free to congregate near the Company of Angels to shop, partake in delicious baked goods and/or coffee and tea.
+Younger siblings of students are welcome to play in the gardens surrounding the Company of Angels with proper supervision but are not to be on campus at any time during school hours.
+If you are waiting for a sibling that is in class until late dismissal, we ask that you use the play space near the Company of Angels, or we suggest coordinating snacks and games at the adjacent Fairview Park.
+We encourage you, however, to make it a priority to return home when the school day is over for your children to rest and complete any school work.

-For the safety of our children, the campus opens only at 8am at which time there will be yard supervision.
-The campus will close at 3:00pm, and the students remaining at school will be signed into day care.
-All students with parents not by their side will be signed into after care.
-This is important for the after care program to function and for our students to be safe.
+For the safety of our children, the campus opens at 8am at which time there will be yard supervision.
+The campus will close at 3pm, and the students remaining at school will be signed into Aftercare.
+All students with parents not by their side will be signed into Aftercare.
+This is important for the program to function and for our students to be safe.